brodyoliger/osticket-install/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This example outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This example covers the prerequisites and the installation of the open-source help desk ticketing system osTicket.
+The installation of osTicket will be done from scratch and all major steps in this process will be listed with brief descriptions.<br />